ninostephen/ninostephen/README.md

   <br>😶‍🌫️ Ever heard of someone who's open to experimenting with everything?
 Well, that's me!
 From stable to alpha to "hold my coffee, this might crash" projects, I'm game! 🔬 Send 'em my way! <br>
   <br>👨🏻‍🔧 Think business challenges are tough?
 Pfft, piece of cake! 🍰 I cleared RHCE at age 16, so bring it on! 💪 <br>
   <br>💞️ Let's team up and make magic happen in the realms of security engineering and emerging tech.
 Together, we'll build the future! 🚀 <br>
-  <br>📫 Wanna chat?
-Shoot me an email! 📧 I'm practically glued to my inbox, keeping it spick and span. 🧹 <br>
   <br>🌐 Oh, and have you checked out my portfolio site yet?
 It's like a treasure trove of my adventures in cyberspace.
 Dive in here: <a href="ninostephen.me" target="_blank">ninostephen.me</a><br>
   <br>🚀 When I'm not busy safeguarding digital realms or crafting code, you might catch me homelabbing like there's no tomorrow! 🔬 My lab is where ideas come to life and innovation knows no bounds. <br>
   <br>🤖 I live and breathe open source. 💻 Contributions?
 Check.
 Advocacy?
 Double check.
 If it's open, it's got my attention! <br>